douglangille/darkling-whim/_drafts/thoughtful-magic/expansion-plan.md

 2. **Philosophy**: Her discussion with Stacey about calculation vs. deliberation
 3. **Process**: Her mind decompressing and working on the beach
 4. **Application**: The accidental discovery and immediate recognition
-5. **Strategy**: The beginning of her plan to weaponize the knowledge
+5. **Strategy**: Her first move in the long game - becoming his anonymous informant

 This is NOT a heist story.
-This is a character study about a brilliant strategist who literally cannot turn off her superpower.
+This is a character study about a brilliant strategist who literally cannot turn off her superpower - and what she does with the ultimate strategic advantage.

 ## Scene Structure